SolarPi/Solar-Pi/Docs/docs/index.md

 Here are some places that you might find useful when starting out (click or tap on the green text to visit the page):
 ### [Getting Started](getting-started.md)
-This will tell you the basics on how to use your Solar Pi.
+This will show you the basics on how to use your Solar Pi.

 ### [Solar Pi Apps](solar-pi-apps.md)
 This will show you how to use the apps, and what they do.